The art of time management

 Rank everything in terms of importance

-Learning to prioritise is a big part of self management.
+Learning to prioritise is a big part of selfmanagement.
 Prioritising your goals and tasks is an essential part of planning out your schedule.
-Only you will know which of your subject areas need more attention than others or which assignments are screamingly urgent.
-Some
+Only you will know which of your subject areas need more attention than others and which assignments are most urgent.

 Stay healthy HSC ➜